jeffbarnette/50-State-Django/README.md

   3. Once complete, you can use the `eb list` command to see a list of currently running applications.

+  4. To view the site in a browser, run `eb open`.

+  5. Once you are done with the applicaiton and wish to remove it and all of the resources it uses, run `eb terminate --all`.

 ## Changelog